harendra-kumar/concise-haskell/category-theory.rst

 -  a **2-category** is a category with "morphisms between morphisms";
    that is, where each hom-set itself carries the structure of a category.
--  the category of small categories, denoted by **Cat**, is the category whose objects are all small categories and whose morphisms are functors between categories.
 -  **product category** - the product of two categories C and D, denoted C × D and called a product category, is a straightforward extension of the concept of the Cartesian product of two sets